ISL: Rana Gharami tested positive for banned substances by NADA | Goal.com

 "We were informed of this last month, after our commitments in the ISL and the Super Cup for season 2018-19 were over.
 Since then, the medical team of the club has thoroughly verified that Rana (Gharami) has not been prescribed the drug in any form since he joined us," a senior official of Delhi Dynamos told Goal.

-Calls to the player was left unanswered.
+Calls to the player were left unanswered.
 The former Santosh Trophy-winning West Bengal captain has a year remaining on his current Delhi Dynamos contract.

-He made 14 appearances for the Lions in his debut season in the ISL and caught the attention when he scored a long-ranger goal against Pune City on his club debut.
+He made 14 appearances for the Lions in his debut season in the ISL and caught the attention when he scored a long-range goal against Pune City on his club debut.